Creating and managing blogs

 3. Select the RSS based Blog option.

-4. Paste in a RSS URL.
+4. Paste in an RSS URL.

 5. Click the Save button.